dcmi/dctap-python/README.rst

 Installation from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^

-"dctap" can be installed from the PyPi repository with:
+Installing with "pip" pulls the most recently published version of the project from the `PyPI repository <https://pypi.org/project/dctap/>`_ with the following command:

 .. code-block:: bash